acdamiani/voxviewer/README.md

 <br />

 My entry for the SvelteHack 2023 competition.
 An experiment with WebAssembly, Web Workers, SvelteKit, and the Web Audio API.
+Check out the live demo at <a href="https://voxviewer.vercel.app">https://voxviewer.vercel.app</a>

 ## Requirements